+Pillar 3 Absence Request Form

-tudents who are seeking an absen bsence dates, or upon return from emerger ce for personal/private matters may call Stu with all appropriate faculty to make the nec ident Affairs at 605-658tudent Name:
+Please complete the form prior to absence dates, or upon return from emergencies/unplanned events.
+Students who are seeking an absence for personal/private matters may call Student Affairs at 605-658-6300.
+Student Affairs will work with all appropriate faculty to make the necessary arrangements.

+Student Name:

 Course Number/Title:

-eason for Absence:
+Dance for Absorber

+Absence Date (s):

-□ 0 - 2 days/we ek requires make-up activity designated by instructor (below).
+activity designated by ins

-□ 3 + days/weel < requires the rotation week to be repeated.
+☐ 3 + days/week rec quires the rotatio n week to be repeated.

-Nake-Up Plan:
+Make-Up Plan:

 Student Signature: Date:

-Course Director/Instructor Signatu ure:

-□ Approved □ Not Approved Date:
+Course Director/Instructor Signature: $\square$ Approved ☐ Not Approved Date:

-ease send completed form to the r respective course department assistant.

 Please send completed form to the respective course department assistant.

 Department assistant will send a copy to student affairs if absence is 3 days or greater.